neural-data-science/NESC_3505/syllabus_2020f.md

 This course consists of the following components:
 - [Freely-accessible online textbook](https://dalpsychneuro.github.io/NESC_3505_textbook/)
 - Asynchronous online lectures, lessons, and tutorials
-- Optional, synchronous (scheduled/live) check-ins via MS Teams on Mondays and Fridays.
-These are opportunities for students to get guidance from the teaching team.
+- Optional, synchronous (scheduled/live) check-ins to get guidance from the teaching team
-- Weekly in-person lab session on Wednesdays.
-Attendance is *optional* but recommended.
-In some labs the instructor and/or TA will review material, such as introducing an assignment and discussion approaches to completing it.
-Any such instruction will be recorded and posted via Teams.
-Some labs will be open work time where the instructor and TA are available for consultation.

 The "home base" for this class will be a [Microsoft Teams](https://dalpsychneuro.github.io/NESC_3505_textbook/2/teams.html) site hosted through Dalhousie University.
 Registered students will receive an invitation to this site via their Dal.ca email.
-The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings. **The Teams site will be the primary source for course-related announcements, and the official source for assignment due dates.** This course does not use Brightspace.
+The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings. **The Teams site will be the primary source for course-related announcements, and the official source for assignment due dates.**

 ## Online Lectures and Tutorials
 This course employs a “flipped classroom” model.
 Lectures and tutorials are available in the [online textbook](https://dalpsychneuro.github.io/NESC_3505_textbook/) and/or as pre-recorded videos, available online for viewing at any time.
-Many of these lessons involve quizzes and coding activities. **This course requires that you put in significant hours per week outside of class:you should budget 8 h/week for work on the course, including the 2 h/week lab time.**
+Many of these lessons involve quizzes and coding activities. **This course requires that you put in significant hours per week outside of class: at the outset, you should budget 18 h/week for a 7-week condensed summer version of the course, or 9 h/week for the regular term version.**

 ## Check-Ins
-**Participation in live check-ins and labs is entirely optional**.
-However, these are the primary time when the teaching team are available for consultation.
-You can think of them as open office hours.
+**Participation in live check-ins is entirely optional**.
+We recognize that online delivery presents opportunities and challenges around scheduling.
+However, check-ins are the primary time when the teaching team are available for consultation.
 You may post questions on the class Teams site outside of check-in times, but there is no guaranteed response time prior to the next check-in (we will do what we can, but have other demands on our time).

 The timing of check-ins will be determined in consultation with registered students.
 We will aim to be as inclusive as possible in scheduling check-ins.